Azure/azure-sdk-for-java/sdk/spring/README.md

   </repository>
 </repositories>
 ```

-### How to Build and Contribute
+### Examples
+You could check below articles to learn more on usage of specific starters.

+[How to use the Spring Boot Starter with Azure Cosmos DB API](https://docs.microsoft.com/en-us/java/azure/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db).

+## Troubleshooting
+## Next steps

+## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 Please follow [instructions here](HowToContribute.md) to build from source or contribute.

-### Other articles
-You could check below articles to learn more on usage of specific starters.

-[How to use the Spring Boot Starter with Azure Cosmos DB API](https://docs.microsoft.com/en-us/java/azure/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db).

 ### Filing Issues